SAP-samples/cloud-extension-html5-sample/README.md

 For more information, please refer [here](https://help.sap.com/viewer/29badeeee3684338b2e870139bdc4d86/Cloud/en-US/c1b9d6facfc942e3bca664ae06387e9b.html)

 ## Build custom Fiori User Experience
-The objective of this reference application is to showcase the ease of building custom frontends for SAP applications – Bring the ease of use of HTML5 Application on SAP Cloud Platfrom Neo Environment to the Multi-Cloud environment.
+The objective of this reference application is to showcase the ease of building custom frontends for SAP applications – Bring the ease of use of HTML5 Application on SAP Cloud Platform Neo Environment to the Multi-Cloud environment.

 ## Prerequisites